vain/asciiworld/README.md

 `-m path`: Path to an ESRI Shapefile (.shx or .shp).

-`-l path`: Path to a file containing locations to highlight.
-For example, the following file would highlight Mainz and Cape Town:
+`-l path`: Path to a file containing locations and tracks to highlight.
+Points are preceeded by a line containing "points", tracks are preceeded by "track".
+Points are marked with an "X".
+Tracks are rendered using the common charset but all points on a track have the same distinct color.
+For example, the following file would highlight Mainz and Cape Town and render two arbitrary tracks:

+    points
     50 8
     -33.9 18.4

-`-t path`: Path to a file containing one or more tracks to highlight.
-A track consists of series of spherical coordinates, terminated by a dot. asciiworld will project each point and then render a line, it will NOT interpolate between two points.
-An example track:
+    track
     50 8
     40 20
     30 40
     20 70
     10 90
     1 104
-    .
+    track
     -33.9 18.4
     -40 30
     -50 50